Laboratoria/curriculum-parser/README.md

 This project contains an array in [`lib/common.js`](./lib/common.js) called `knownTracks` which contains the list of tracks that are known by the parser.

-If a new track was ever going to be added to the curriculum, it would need to be added to this array or else it'd throw the corresponding _Invalid track_ error.
+If a new track is ever going to be added to the curriculum, it must be added to this array or else it'd throw the corresponding _Invalid track_ error.